-23 For an analysis of alternative measures of retail market competition, see ECB (2011) - Report of the ESCB Task force on the "Structural features of distributive trades and their impact on prices in the Euro Area".
+$^{22}$ For an analysis of alternative measures of retail market competition, see ECB (2011) - Report of the ESCB Task force on the "Structural features of distributive trades and their impact on prices in the Euro Area".

-24 Several companies may form a buying group when making purchases in order to obtain more favourable prices from manufacturers, due to bulk.
-For the effects on prices see Ciapanna and Colonna (2011), and ECB (2011).
+&lt;sup>23 Several companies may form a buying group when making purchases in order to obtain more favourable prices from manufacturers, due to bulk.
+For the effects on prices see Ciapanna and Colonna (2011), ECB (2011) and Corstjens (2022).